nodejs/package-maintenance/Governance.md

 ##### Landing PRs

-The package maintenance team policy on landing a PR in this respositry is for there to be:
+The package maintenance team policy on landing a PR in this repository is for there to be:
 - At least 2 approvals from package-maintenance members
 - No blocking reviews